 This prospectus describes the principal risks you would face as an investor in these Portfolios.
 It is important to keep in mind one of the main principles of investing: generally, the higher the risk of losing money, the higher the potential reward.
 The reverse, also, is generally true: the lower the risk, the lower the potential reward.
 As you consider an investment in any mutual fund, you should take into account your personal tolerance for fluctuations in the securities markets.
-Look for this for the more significant risks that you would confront as a Portfolio investor.
+Look for this for symbol throughout the prospectus.
+It is used to mark detailed information about the more significant risks that you would confront as a Portfolio investor.
 To highlight terms and concepts important to mutual fund investors, we have provided Plain Talk[®] explanations along the way.
 Reading the prospectus will help you decide whether a Portfolio is the right investment for you.
 We suggest that you keep this prospectus for future reference.

-A Note About Vanguard Variable Insurance Fund
+A Note About Vanguard Variable Insurance Funds

-The Conservative Allocation and Moderate Allocation Portfolios of Vanguard Variable Insurance Fund are mutual funds used solely as an investment option for annuity or life insurance contracts offered by insurance companies.
+The Conservative Allocation and Moderate Allocation Portfolios of Vanguard Variable Insurance Funds are mutual funds used solely as an investment option for annuity or life insurance contracts offered by insurance companies.
 This means that you cannot purchase shares of the Portfolios directly, but only through a contract offered by an insurance company.